whistlegraph/2022.aesthetic.computer/README.txt

   - [] Bring in font rendering from the plotted system font.
   - [] Touch controls.
   - [] Add other tools other than line.
+  - [] Add a 3d prompt so you can change tools / be more active without going 2d.
  + Later
   - [] Shrink three.js filesize: https://github.com/mrdoob/three.js/issues/19148
   - [] Updates on the 3D object pipeline.
     - [] Also be able to delete stuff from the GPU scene.
  + Done
+  - [x] Should `Race` lines be more quantized / regulated?
+  - [x] Synchronization error on 144hz displays with keep: false.
+    (Notes)
+    - The sim rate is locked at 120fps so on a 144hz display, we are gonna be rendering multiple times per sim which means things like `keep: false` will fail on Forms that are defined in sim.
+    - Garbage cannot be collected after each render unless the next sim has occurred... or we'll see flickering.
+    - And it cannot be collected after each sim, because the next render may need it and sometimes sims only run once per frame, always before a render.
+    - We can know if a render is first or a repeat since each sim.
+    - If a render is first, then we can collect any garbage from the last frame before rendering.
   - [x] Add final red tail preview to point on `lift`.
   - [x] Add color and transparency to line.
     - [x] Use default params to change the color on load.